 A commercial real estate loan, also known as a business mortgage, is a loan for property used for commercial purposes.
 The collateral for the mortgage can partially be the building itself, whether that’s an office, retail space, apartment building, warehouse or other development.
 As you take a closer look at what commercial real estate loans are, how they work and what types you can get, you might also consider finding a financial advisor who can provide you with hands-on guidance throughout the process.

-Commercial Real Estate Loan: Definition
+How a Commercial Real Estate Loan Works